midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 ## Problem Statement

 In our marketing materials we describe Compact using the phrase "a TypeScript-based" language or similar ones.
-It is a selling that the language is familiar to developers who can read TypeScript code.
+It is a selling point that the language is familiar to developers who can read TypeScript code.
 We should also avoid superficial syntactic differences that will only make it difficult for developers to switch between the two languages when writing code.

 Here we describe a batch of small changes to Compact's syntax.
 Some of them